-CRJ - No. UCNS Title Course & Description Outcomes CRJ - 2733 Transportation and Border Security This course provides a student with an analysis of issues that concern the protection of the borders of the United States and U. S. policies regarding the safety of the U. S. Transportation System.
-(New course effective Fall 2011) A. Discuss the components of federal, state, local, and international agencies within transportation and border security B. Identify the various modes of transportation susceptible to terrorist and security threats within the United States and the technologies used to counter those threats C. List and evaluate the vulnerabilities and risks that exist in transportation and border security systems and discuss the different methods used to negate those threats D. Recognize supply chain logistics and the various modes of transportation
+CRJ - No. UCNS Title Course & Description Outcomes Transportation and Border Security This course provides a student with an analysis of issues that concern the protection of the borders of the United States and U. S. policies regarding the safety of the U. S. Transportation System.
+(New course effective Fall 2011) B. Identify transportation within the text counter counter counter exist in border discussused to D. Recognand the ss the components of al, state, local, and actional agencies within portation and border